rittersporn/Lapin-etal_PlantCell-review_2022/README.md

 ### Related content of repository:
 1. Code to draw metaplot in Figure 4C - ./metaplot-for-Figure4C with input data from the above Edmond collection and geneset and bed files in respective folders in ./metaplot-for-Figure4C

+## Prediction of TPR repeats in TNPs using Phyre2
+Homology modelling results are in ./Phyre2-prediction-of-TPRs-in-TNPs.
+Names of target proteins are in ./Phyre2-prediction-of-TPRs-in-TNPs/checked-protein-sequences.txt